RiskProtocol/core-protocol/README.md

-- Then we deploy the contracts on localhost, just to test, followed by testnets/mainnets ` yarn hardhat run --network localhost scripts/deploymentScript.ts ` ` yarn hardhat run --network sepolia scripts/deploymentScript.ts `/
+- Then we deploy the contracts on localhost, just to test, followed by testnets/mainnets ` yarn hardhat run --network localhost scripts/deploymentScript.ts ` ` yarn hardhat run --network sepolia scripts/deploymentScript.ts `/ yarn hardhat run --network localhost  scripts/deploymentScript-wrapped.ts

+-- Wrappers should be deployed at last
+1. Ensure that the wallet has 1000 wei of underlying
+2. run `yarn hardhat run --network localhost scripts/deploymentScript-wrapped.ts
 ### Contracts deployed on Sepolia
 {
   "tokenFactory": {